 Video: IAS 2017 Oral Abstract: Hitting the First 90 Target: Lessons from Population-based Surveys

-Photo: Dr. Velephi Okello, deputy director of Health Services-Clinical Services, Ministry of Health-Swaziland, presents results from SHIMS2.
+Photo: Dr. Velephi Okello, deputy director of Health Services-Clinical Services, Ministry of Health-Eswatini, presents results from SHIMS2.